weecology/forecasting-course/content/lessons/course-wrap-up/_index.md

 ---
-title: "Wrap up: Can we (and what should we) forecast in ecology?
-(12/8/2020)"
+title: "Wrap up: Can we (and what should we) forecast in ecology?"
 linkTitle: "Course wrap up"
 type: book
 weight: 27